Chelsea vs Manchester City: Get 50-1 for a goal to be scored with Paddy Power

 Paddy Power's Chelsea vs Manchester City betting sign-up offer: terms and conditions

-It's crucial that you read the small print before accepting Paddy Power's odds boost for Chelsea vs Manchester City in the FA Cup final.
+It's crucial that you read the small print before accepting Paddy Power's odds boost for Chelsea vs Manchester City in the FA Cup final today.

 Understanding the T&Cs will greatly enhance your understanding of the bonus and how to use it.